BatchClayderman/GRS/README.md

 This is an implementation of the GRS cryptography scheme (``From Σ-protocol based Signatures to Ring Signatures: General Construction and Applications``) based on the JPBC library.

+As variable size computation is not required, this repository is compatible with new and old versions of the Java application programming interfaces.

 This repository is a part of the [cryptography schemes](https://github.com/BatchClayderman/Cryptography-Schemes).

+## Usage

 Please use the ``Start.java`` to launch the program.
 For example, please right-click the ``Start.java`` and click ``Run as Java application`` if ``eclipse`` is used.